telerik/blazor-docs/components/grid/editing/inline.md

 You can also cancel the events by setting the `IsCancelled` property of the event arguments to `true`.
 This lets you prevent the user from editing certain records, inserting or deleting items, based on your application logic.

-To enable Inline editing in the grid, set its `EditMode` property to `inline`, then handle the CRUD events as shown in the example below.
+To enable Inline editing in the grid, set its `GridEditMode` property to `inline`, then handle the CRUD events as shown in the example below.

 @[template](/_contentTemplates/grid/common-link.md#async-events-link)